dillon-DL/K-means_Algorithm/README.md

 # K-means_Algorithm
-Using K-means algorithm on provided data
+Using K-means algorithm on provided data for analysis